bahtiyartan/troia/docs/36Table.rst

 	LOCATERECORD SEQUENTIAL COLUMNS CREATEDBY VALUES 'BTAN' ON T1 NEXT;
 	STRINGVAR3 = STRINGVAR3 + TOCHAR(10) +T1_ACTIVEROW  + '-'+ T1_USERNAME;
 	STRINGVAR3 = STRINGVAR3 + ' ('+ SYS_STATUS + ')';

+SEQUENTIAL Variation of LOCATERECORD command is very similar to CRITERIA COLUMNS variation of LOOP command and scans table on java layer.
+As an alternative to scanning table, command has an BINARYSEARCH variation which searches on

 Sorting & Aggregate